-Schedules change all the time.
+Schedules change.
 Sometimes life happens, and you find yourself with minimal time to train.
-At other times, you find yourself with tons of time for training.
-Whether you have extra or minimal time, you can make the most of the time you have to maintain or increase your fitness.
+At other moments, you find yourself with tons of time for training.
+Whether you have extra or minimal time, you can make the most of what you have to maintain or increase your fitness.

 Extra Time To Train

 Having extra time to train is a luxury that many athletes would love to have.
 Besides just riding more, some specific things can help you make the most of your extra time.
 Depending on your current goals, you can add more training volume, incorporate strength training, or double down on recovery.